umfieldrobotics/sonar_splat/README.md

 ```bash
 python mesh_gaussian.py --ply_path <results_dir>/renders/output_step<iter>.ply
 ```
-Organize your meshes in this structure.
+Note: you must perform ICP/manual alignment to get the GT and predicted mesh in the same frame first.
+Then, organize your meshes in this structure.
 Please copy over the GT meshes from `concrete_piling_3D` and `monohansett_3D`:

 ```
 root_dir/